 The ride has multiple moments that define a well-written adventure.
 We won’t tell you anything else because it is so much better to experience it yourself!

 World Cuisine Disney-style

 Just like at EPCOT, Animal Kingdom has a wide variety of food and drinks inspired by the countries that are represented in the different themed areas.
 One of our favorite spots in the park is the outdoor part of the “Yak & Yeti Local Foods Cafés” restaurant.
 As a vegetarian in a theme park, it can be challenging for Daan to find good food options.
 That’s why it is always really nice to find places at Disney that have some delicious vegetables on the menu.
 Although served in plastic, this Vegetable Tikka Masala is pretty good!

 Pandora: World of Avatar

 A spectacular collab between James Cameron’s Lightstorm Entertainment and Walt Disney Imagineering brought us Pandora: World of Avatar.
 Like Star Wars: Galaxy’s Edge, this fully themed land gives you the opportunity to roam freely through the world of one of the biggest movie franchises ever made.
-It might feel a bit strange to put a land based on a sci-fi film’s planet into a theme park.
-Especially when that park is all about animal conservation on earth.
+It might feel a bit strange to put a land based on a sci-fi film’s planet into a theme park, especially when that park is all about animal conservation on Earth.
 But then we walked underneath the floating mountains and saw the heart that went into creating this magnificent-looking “natural” scenery.
-We felt the connection, and now we can’t imagine visiting Pandora anywhere else.
-Unless the company builds a version at Disneyland Paris… yes please!
+We felt the connection, and now we can’t imagine visiting Pandora elsewhere.
+Unless the company builds a version at Disneyland Paris… yes, please!

 Flight of Passage